Have you heard from friends about a secret investment circle or a club or game where you invest $5000 and get $40,000 back?

 - The promoter is at pains to tell you, "This is not a pyramid scheme".

-- You are discouraged from asking questions.
+- You're discouraged from asking questions.

-Examples of schemes
+Examples of pyramid schemes

 We've heard of an example in northern NSW where women were offered the chance to join a 'gifting circle', paying $5000 to enter the circle as a 'seed'.
 Eventually, if other levels of seeds were recruited, the seed could become a sapling, then a blossom, then a lotus.
 The lotus would receive $40,000 and leave the circle, but more circles would have to be created, with each seed aiming to become a lotus.